canonical/lxd/specs/lxd-ssl-authentication.md

 Those certificates and keys are manually put in place on the various machines, replacing the automatically generated ones.

-The CA certificate is also added to all lxc clients and LXD daemons.
+The CA certificate is also added to all machines.
 A CRL may also accompany the CA certificate.

 In that mode, any connection to a LXD daemon will be done using the preseeded CA certificate.
-If the server certificate isn't signed by the CA, or if it has been revoked, the connection will simply fail with no way obvious way for the user to bypass this.
+If the server certificate isn't signed by the CA, or if it has been revoked, the connection will simply go through the normal authentication mechanism.

 If the server certificate is valid and signed by the CA, then the connection continues without prompting the user for the certificate.